vnmakarov/mum-hash/README.md

       different on SSE4.2 nad non SSE4.2 targets) or Spooky (BE/LE machines)
       * If you need the same MUM hash independent on the target, please define macro `MUM_TARGET_INDEPENDENT_HASH`
-  * There is a variant of MUM called MUM512 which can be a candidate for a crypto-hash function and keyed crypto-hash function and might be interesting for researchers
+  * There is a variant of MUM called MUM512 which can be a **candidate** for a crypto-hash function and keyed crypto-hash function and might be interesting for researchers
     * The **key** is **256**-bit
     * The **state** and the **output** are **512**-bit
     * The **block** size is **512**-bit
-    * It uses 128x128-bit multiplication which is analogous to about 64 shifts and additions for 128-bit block word instead of 80 rounds of shifts, additions, logical operations for 512-bit block in sha2-512.
+    * It uses 128x128->256-bit multiplication which is analogous to about 64 shifts and additions for 128-bit block word instead of 80 rounds of shifts, additions, logical operations for 512-bit block in sha2-512.